Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 The `integrationTests.identityProviderUrl` parameter specifies the URL of Identity Provider.
 This parameter must be specified if you want to run integration tests with `authentication` tag.

+The `integrationTests.dbaasAdapterType` parameter specifies the type of DBaaS adapter that is used in OpenSearch service installation.
+The possible values are `opensearch` and `elasticsearch`.
+The default value is `opensearch`.

 The `integrationTests.opensearchDbaasAdapterHost` parameter specifies the host name of DBaaS OpenSearch adapter.
 The default value is `dbaas-opensearch-adapter`.